ouspg/PrivacyAndSocialEngineering/4.Open-source_intelligence/README.md

 1. Use Hex-Rays decompiler via [Dogbolt](https://dogbolt.org/) to check out if you can find a **plaintext hardcoded password** from the provided compiled C code file called **secretKey**.

-2. As a second task, there is a secret **Activation Key** for you to figure out, which has validation arguments that can be seen with some closer inspection of the decompiler.
+2. As a second part, there is a secret **Activation Key** for you to figure out, which has validation arguments that can be seen with some closer inspection of the decompiler.

-3. As a third and last task, there is a **Super secret password** that is hardcoded but has been "encrypted" with a mystery hash.
+3. As a third and last part, there is a **Super secret password** that is hardcoded but has been "encrypted" with a mystery hash.

 In case the site is under maintenance, there is a HexRaysOutput file, which has the full output of the decompilation process.